 Many women feel nausea during the first three months of pregnancy.
 Sometimes the nausea lasts longer than this.
 It helps to eat small amounts spread out over the day.
 It may also be beneficial to eat a dry cracker or biscuit before getting out of bed.

-Sometimes this is associated by vomiting.
+Sometimes the nausea is accompanied by vomiting.
 It is important that you keep hydrated.
-If you are struggling to keep anything down or the nausea affects carrying out daily tasks, please contact us or your GP.
-The doctor can sometimes prescribe something against the nausea.
+If you are struggling to to eat and drink enough without vomiting or the nausea affects carrying out daily tasks, please contact us or your GP.
+The doctor can sometimes prescribe medicines against the nausea.

 The nausea usually stops by itself between week 12 and 16 of the pregnancy.